TAMULib/Scholars/README.md

 <li>100% Search Engine Optimization.
 IE:  A person / crawler does not need JavaScript enabled for page rendering.
 Server side, and Client side rendering if needed.</li>
 </ul>

-TAMULib Scholars currently harvest directly from VIVO’s triple store and for each high level model in VIVO there is a Solr collection and each of its document properties are populated from parsing response of a SparQL query in which isolates the desired value.
+TAMU Scholars currently harvest directly from VIVO’s triple store and for each high level model in VIVO there is a Solr collection and each of its document properties are populated from parsing response of a SparQL query in which isolates the desired value.
 We are using Spring Apache Solr with explicit Java models representing a Solr document and utilize the provided implementation of a CRUD repository of the Solr documents.
 At runtime each Solr collection can be initiated and re-indexed if needed to dynamically pick up new fields added to VIVO’s triple store.

 ### Developer Documentation